Meet The 74-Year-Old Queen Of Bangkok Street Food Who Netted A Michelin Star

 And part of the fun, they both say, is watching the maestro at work.
 The 74-year-old Jay Fai cooks everything herself — over two blazing charcoal fires, in the alley next to the busy street, while patrons snap pictures of her from a distance.

-She wears a wool cap, a gray camo shirt with a long black apron and huge bug-eye safety goggles to ward off the heat and fire.
+She wears a wool cap, a gray camouflage shirt with a long black apron and huge safety goggles to ward off the heat and fire.
 She is a dervish who barks orders to her underlings, who are quick to bring her whatever she asks.
 Ingredients for the next dish.
 Fresh woks to cook with.
 And more charcoal — always more charcoal — to keep the heat consistent.

-"It's faster to cook when using charcoal, to stir fry vegetables," Jay Fai says.
+"It's faster to cook when using charcoal, to stir-fry vegetables," Jay Fai says.
 "The charcoal makes everything very hot very quickly.
 Just don't put too much oil," she warns.
 "Put lots of chicken broth.
 The vegetables will be crispy and fresh and taste good."

 And Jay Fai is a perfectionist — so much so that she doesn't let anyone else on her staff do the cooking.
 That's another reason why it takes so long to get your food here — even with reservations.